tiian/tiian.github.io/flom/FLoM_by_examples/Use_Case_10.md

 This use case explains you how to implement a basic workload manager that allows the execution of a maximum of 2 tasks and put the exceeding submitted job in a wait queue.

 ### See also
-Flom available arguments are documented in man page: use **man flom**.
+FLoM available arguments are documented in man page: use **man flom**.
-Flom [configuration](../Configuration.md) explains how you can specify flom behavior without using command line arguments.
+FLoM [configuration](../Configuration.md) explains how you can specify flom behavior without using command line arguments.